-The Stanley Cup playoffs (French: Les séries eliminators de la Coupe Stanley) is a four-round best-of-seven elimination tournament in the National Hockey League (NHL) that determines the league champion and Stanley Cup winner.
+The Stanley Cup playoffs (French: Les séries eliminators de la Coupe Stanley) rules and format is a four round best of seven elimination tournament in the National Hockey League (NHL) that determines the league champion and Stanley Cup winner.
 Sir Frederick Arthur Stanley, Lord Stanley of Preston, donated the Stanley Cup in 1892, making it the oldest trophy competed by professional athletes in North America.

 How Many Teams compete in the Stanley Cup Playoffs?